EveVengerov/Ardupilot_Gazebo_ROS/README.md

 ![ROS_ArduPilot_Gazebo](https://github.com/EveVengerov/Ardupilot_Gazebo_ROS/assets/70894557/b73222fb-f6d2-426e-b007-0bfaf2255682)

-Video demmo of the setup environment:
+Video demo of the setup environment:
 The drone takes off at an altitude of 10 mtrs, mob=ves forward in y axis at a speed of 10 mtrs/s towards its destination at 30 mtrs from launch, then finally lands.
 The script for this maneuver is given in src\set_wp.cpp